-All beneficial insect orders received after 3pm Dec 13th will not ship out until the week of Jan 6th.
-SHIPPING UPDATE.
-All beneficial insect orders received after 3pm Dec 13th will not ship out until the week of Jan 6th.
-All non-perishable products will ship as normal during this time.
+Currently all beneficial insect orders will not ship out until the week of Jan 6th.
+HOLIDAY SHIPPING.
+Currently all beneficial insect orders will not ship out until the week of Jan 6th.
+Everything else ships as normal.
 Call for special orders.

 Ladybugs